sensu/sensu-docs/content/sensu-go/6.0/migrate.md

 The agent TCP and UDP sockets are deprecated in favor of the [agent API][41].

-Agents that use Sensu [assets][12] require some disk space for a local cache.
+Agents that use Sensu [dynamic runtime assets][12] require some disk space for a local cache.

 See the [backend][3], [agent][4], and [sensuctl][5] reference docs for more information.